hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-cloudagent-python.md

                 - Addresses the following from #1247, @andrewwhitehead will this meet the requirement?
 > As discussed, I think this tag filtering belongs in VCHolder so that it can be specialized for the specific backends, but it's fine to merge this as-is and I can revisit it later with the shared-components work.
 Most important is that it works for now.
 - resolve #1253
+- Verification mechanism to check if the received presentation matches against the `constraints` in `presentation_definition`
             </td>
         </tr>
     </table>